lbdl/BadBrowser/README.md

 The mapping of JSON data to objects is handled in a Types given Mapper i.e. `<TYPE>` has another file `<TYPEMAPPER>` that is reponsible for... mapping acheieved using the DECODABLE protocol and a class that then handles feeding the data into the backing store.

-In terms of filter functionality it is assumed that the user wishes to filter the result set based on Breaking Bad series not  on Better Caul Saul series.
+In terms of filter functionality it is assumed that the user wishes to filter the result set based on Breaking Bad series not  on Better Call Saul series.

+Should update the parsing and persisting to use batch updates `NSBatchInsertRequest` if possible but cant because of the models relationships